 5. Custard pudding pots

-Reminiscent of the traditional Japanese dessert purin pudding, these silky smooth caramel cream pots are to be savoured one spoon at a time.
+Reminiscent of the traditional Japanese treat pain dessert, these silky-smooth sugar cream pots are to be enjoyed one spoon at a time.

 6. Strawberry and cream roll